The GSMA submits recommendations to Mexico’s presidential candidates to maximise benefits of digital economy

 1. Define clear governance among government agencies to avoid overlapping regulations and promote maximum coordination and subordination for efficient implementation of the national digital plan or agenda.

 2. Promote incentives for infrastructure deployment, find solutions to municipal barriers, ensure uniform rules and simplify access to public buildings as far as possible.

-3. Lower the annual spectrum fees laid down in the Federal Law of Rights, ensuring greater feasibility for sustainable investments in latest technology networks with the spectrum assigned.
+3. Lower the annual spectrum fees laid down in the Federal Fees Law, ensuring greater feasibility for sustainable investments in latest technology networks with the spectrum assigned.

 4. Remove the Special Tax on Production and Services (IEPS) for telecommunications.
 There is a lack of consistency in treating internet access as a constitutional right and taxing it as a luxury service.

 5. Consider transforming economic processes by incorporating the Internet of Things.
 It would be advisable to launch a national plan for Internet of Things and Big Data (as Brazil and Colombia have done).